Gnidleif/Human-Resources/README.md

 * uint - Number between 0 and 4294967295
 * ulong - Number between 0 and 18446744073709551615
 * string - String of characters
-* regex - Regular expression
+* rgx - Regular expression